-Parent does not intend to notify its shareholders of any modifications to the terms of the Spin-Off, including the waiver of any conditions to the Distribution, that, in the judgment of the Parent Board of Directors, are not material.
+information contained in this information statement may occur after that date, and none of us, Parent, our Board of Directors or the Parent Board of Directors undertake any obligation to update such information, except in the normal course of our and Parent's public disclosure obligations and practices and as required by applicable law.
+Parent does not intend to notify its shareholders of any modifications to the terms of the Spin-off, including the waiver of any conditions to the Distribution, that, in the judgment of the Parent Board of Directors, are not material.
 However, the Parent Board of Directors would likely consider material matters such as significant changes to the assets to be contributed or the liabilities to be assumed in the Separation.
-To the extent that the Parent Board of Directors determines that any modification by Parent materially changes the material terms of the Spin-Off, including through the waiver of a condition to the Distribution, Parent will notify holders of Parent Shares in a manner reasonably calculated to inform them about the modification as may be required by applicable law and regulations, by, for example, publishing a press release or making available a supplement to this information statement on its website.
+To the extent that the Parent Board of Directors determines that any modification by Parent materially changes the material terms of the Spin-off, including through the waiver of a condition to the Distribution, Parent will notify holders of Parent Shares by publishing an ad hoc announcement or press release, making available a supplement to this information statement on its website or other means reasonably calculated to inform them about the modification as may be required by applicable law and regulations.

-SUMMARY HISTORICAL AND UNAUDITED PRO FORMA COMBINED FINANCIAL INFORMATION
+SUMMARY HISTORICAL AND UNAUDITED PRO FORMA CONDENSED COMBINED FINANCIAL INFORMATION

-The summary historical combined statement of operations information and summary historical combined statement of cash flows information for the fiscal years ended December 31, 2024, December 31, 2023 and December 31, 2022 and the summary historical combined balance sheet information as of December 31, 2024 and December 31, 2023 have been derived from our audited historical combined financial statements and accompanying notes included elsewhere in this information statement, which were prepared on a "carve-out" basis in connection with the expected Spin-Off and have been derived from the consolidated financial statements and historical accounting records of Parent.
+The summary historical combined statement of operations information and summary historical combined statement of cash flows information for the fiscal years ended December 31, 2024, December 31, 2023 and December 31, 2022 and the summary historical combined balance sheet information as of December 31, 2024 and December 31, 2023 have been derived from our audited historical combined financial statements and accompanying notes included elsewhere in this information statement, which were prepared on a "carve-out" basis in connection with the expected Spin-off and have been derived from the consolidated financial statements and historical accounting records of Parent.